faker-ruby/faker/.github/ISSUE_TEMPLATE/bug-report.md

 ## To Reproduce
 Describe a way to reproduce your bug.
 To get the Faker version, run `FAKER::VERSION`.

-Use the reproduction script below to reproduce the steps:
+Use the reproduction script below to reproduce the issue:

 ```
 # frozen_string_literal: true